First Financial Center

-The Duke Energy Convention Center is a convention center located in downtown Cincinnati, Ohio, United States, covering two city blocks bounded by Elm Street, 5th Street, 6th Street, and Central Avenue.
+First Financial Center is a convention center located in downtown Cincinnati, Ohio, covering two city blocks bounded by Elm Street, 5th Street, 6th Street, and Central Avenue.

 History

 The convention center opened in 1967 as the Convention-Exposition Center.

 It was renamed the Albert B. Sabin Convention and Exposition Center on November 14, 1985, amid national criticism that Second Street had been named after Pete Rose instead of the pioneering medical researcher.

 The convention was renovated and expanded in 2006.
+Following this renovation, the venue's name was changed to Duke Energy Convention Center, as part of a naming rights sponsorship deal with Duke Energy.

 In 2020, the center was designed for use as a field hospital along with other similar facilities nationwide to house patients during the COVID-19 pandemic in the event that area hospitals reach capacity.